kc01-8/Diarization-Splitter/README.md

 # How to use
 > [!IMPORTANT]
 > Place split.ps1 in a convenient location, likely inside of the whisper diarization folder.
-> Use the following command to split it into x separate files, x being the total number of speakers.
+> Use the following command to split the srt file:
 > `.\split.ps1 -InputFile .\audio.srt`

-Here's an example of the end message when it runs successfully:
+### Here's an example of the end message when it runs successfully:
 ```
 Speakers found: Speaker_0
 Created file: Speaker_0.srt with 377 blocks